 And you don’t really have to evaluate all these to know if a decision is major or not.
 You’ll feel it in your gut.
 You’ll sense it, especially if you are unpracticed at making major decisions all the time.
-These are the decisions that usually put you on emotional tilt or send you into the “terror” zone.
-A place where you are frozen in space and time, unable to make the decision either way.
+These are the decisions that usually put you on an emotional tilt or send you into the “terror” zone—a place where you are frozen in space and time, unable to make the decision either way.

 OOCEMR Decision-Making System

-In this article, I will discuss the OOCEMR decision-making framework and how you can apply it to your major decisions and train your judgment to avoid going into the “frozen” state.
+This article will discuss the OOCEMR decision-making framework and how you can apply it to your major decisions and train your judgment to avoid going into the “frozen” state.
 Soon, you will seek the “terror” zone as a training ground.

 What does OOCEMR stand for?